The 5 Largest Broker-Dealers Overview

 Main Discoveries:

-• Although Robinhood is a recent entrant into the brokerage industry, it manages to get into the
+• Although Robinhood is a newer entrant into the brokerage industry, it still lands in the

 top 5.